-The old adage of, “Give me lemons and I’ll make lemonade,” also applies to apples.
-Only in this case, the orchardists around Lake Chelan in eastern Washington state aren’t making cider.
-They’re making wine.
+You know the adage “Give me lemons and I’ll make lemonade.”
+But it also applies to apples.
+When the apple market went south in the early 1990’s, orchardists around Lake Chelan in eastern Washington state didn’t turn start making cider.
+They pivoted to making wine.

 And a killing.

-Over the past decade, a renaissance of sorts has transformed one of the most productive apple, peach, pear and cherry growing regions in the world.
+Over the past two decades, a renaissance of sorts has transformed one of the most productive apple, peach, pear and cherry growing regions in the world into one of the most idyllic micro-winery regions in the world.

 I know, because sunny Chelan was our summer retreat as moss covered kids growing up in rainy Seattle.
 My folks had the foresight to buy an orchardist’s home on the lake, and about 3 acres of apples, in 1976.